Hunting the Snargasher.

 O Snargasher, Snargasher wherefore art thou Snargasher?
 Was it named after a WW1 slang word for a training aircraft?
 Or was it simply a funny sounding joke word?
 Or was it a sly dig at the competition?

 Why call the aircraft such an unusual name?
 Some sources say that the name was used by the staff assembling the aircraft and then adopted by the company as an "in-joke".
 Other sources say that the term "snargasher" was a Royal Naval Air Service (RNAS) slang word for a training aircraft in WW1.
 Aircraft such as the two-seat Maurice Farman MF 7 "Longhorn" and Avro 504B predominated in the training role at RNAS stations such as Eastbourne, Eastchurch, Chingford, Cranwell, Redcar and Killingholme; such aircraft would usually be older, worse-for-wear aircraft retired from front line service.
 They were used for training both pilots and observers.
 Other sources attribute it to use by Canadian pilots in WW2.
-It is in the 1945 book "A Dictionary of RAF Slang" by Eric Partridge, where it is listed as Canadian slang for a training aircraft, speculating that it derived from "tarmac smasher", that is an aircraft used for "circuits and bumps" in a training environment.
-Mark M Orkin, in his book "Speaking Canadian English", cast doubts on the Canadian origin of the word, suggesting it came from the RAF, which again hints at an earlier use, perhaps in WW1.
+It is in the 1945 book "A Dictionary of RAF Slang" by Eric Partridge, where it is listed as Canadian slang for a training aircraft, saying that it derived from "tarmac smasher", that is an aircraft used for "circuits and bumps" in a training environment.
+Mark M Orkin, in his 1971 book "Speaking Canadian English", cast doubts on the Canadian origin of the word, suggesting it came from the RAF, which again hints at an earlier use, perhaps in WW1.

-It could be that all these explanations are possible; an obscure slang word for a training aircraft from WW1 might have been used by a veteran of the RNAS involved in building the R.S.1 (perhaps even George Reid ?) and then it was picked up and adopted by the company.
+It could be that all these explanations are possible; an obscure slang word for a training aircraft from WW1 might have been used by a veteran involved in building the R.S.1 (perhaps even George Reid ?) and then it was picked up and adopted by the company.
 Then the same term might have resurfaced amongst Canadian flyers in WW2 from some instructor or senior officer who had served in WW1.

 The SNCAC NC232.2 (formerly the Hanriot 232) was a direct competitor to the R.S.1 / R.S.2 in the twin engined trainer marketplace.
 Despite the two-seat NC232.2 having slightly more powerful engines and a retracting undercarriage it was only 3 mph (4.8 kph) faster than the three-seat R.S.1 and had less range.
+Was the name "Snargasher" a sly dig at "SNCAC"?.

 Looking at the R.S.1 in hindsight, it is pretty obvious that it was ill-suited to training the next generation of bomber crews, it was just too cramped.
 However, fitted with dual controls, it looks like the ideal training platform for pilots for the Bristol Beaufighter and Westland Whirlwind twin-engined fighters coming into service in 1940; even more so if it could be fitted with a retracting undercarriage.
 Reid and Sigrist must have had the same idea because in 1940 a series of adverts appeared in the British aeronautical press showing a dedicated twin-engined fighter trainer with retracting undercarriage and forward armament.